Salford City Next Manager Odds: New Favourite After McNulty Joins Stockport

 The question is who will replace the Liverpudlian at Moor Lane for the start of next season?

-Betting sites have installed Rochdale boss Jim McNulty as the early favourite, but there are several other potential candidates.
+Betting sites installed Jim McNulty as the early favourite, but the Rochdale boss joined ambitious League One outfit Stockport instead.

 Here, we take a look at those who could be considered to fill the vacancy and the latest Salford City manager odds.